vippsas/vipps-partner/manual-signup.md

    2. The partner
    3. The price package, typically "Price 1", "Price 2" or "Price 3".
-      We are aware that it's not ideal to let merchants select the price package, but this is needed when not using the Partner API.
+      We are aware that it's not ideal to let merchants select the price package, but this is needed when not using the Management API.

 4. Vipps processes the application and does customer control (KYC, PEP, AML, etc.).
    This may take a few days, depending on the information provided and the workload